Sohumnm/install-docker-server/README.md

 # install-docker-server
-run "chmod +x docker.sh" to change permission to executable then "./docker.sh" to execute script
+run "chmod +x docker.sh" to change permission as executable & then "./docker.sh" to execute script